GeneralBots/botbook/src/02-templates/gbai.md

 ## How Bootstrap Finds Bots

-At startup, BotServer scans `templates/` for any folder ending in `.gbai`:
+At startup, botserver scans `templates/` for any folder ending in `.gbai`:

 ```
 templates/